-There is another group of methadone addicts, however, and these people often do need treatment.
-People in this group develop methadone addictions without the advice of a medical professional, and by doing so, they put their lives in severe danger.
+However, there is another group of methadone addicts.
+The people in this group develop methadone addictions without the advice of a medical professional.In some cases, psychological and physical dependence can develop from methadone use.2

 For Methadone Addiction Treatment

-Methadone has been used as an addiction treatment for decades, and it’s still considered quite effective.
-In fact, according to a study published in the journal Addictive Disorders and Their Treatment, methadone therapies help recovering addicts participate in their communities and feel better about themselves, and the longer that people participated in methadone therapies, the better they did.
+Methadone has been used as a form of addiction treatment for decades.
+Even today, the drug is still considered quite effective.
+Methadone therapies can help recovering addicts participate in their communities and feel better about themselves.
 While there are many medications available to treat addiction, doctors often reach for methadone because they know it works.

-People who abuse heroin or prescription drugs often change the way their brains work on a chemical level.
+Drug abuse changes the chemical levels in a user’s brain.
 As the drugs enter the body, they attach to opiate receptors located in the brain and intestinal system.
-Soon, the body becomes accustomed to large amounts of opiates in the system, and it makes these opiate receptors less responsive.
-When the addict stops taking heroin or prescription drugs, the receptors are so weak that they can’t pick up the natural chemicals in the body.
-The person begins to feel incredibly sick and the cravings for the drug may be intense.
-Methadone can attach to these opiate receptors, normalizing the functions of the body and bringing the person immense relief.
+Soon, the body becomes accustomed to large amounts of drugs in the system.
+Eventually, opiate receptors become less responsive.
+When drug use stops, the receptors are so weak that they can’t pick up the natural chemicals in the body.
+The person begins to feel incredibly sick, and the cravings for the drug may be intense.
+Methadone can help opiate receptors normalize the functions of the body which brings the person immense relief.

 People with severe forms of pain that don’t respond to treatments may also develop a methadone addiction.
 When the drug attaches to the opiate receptors in the brain, tiny chemicals are released that help the body feel soothed and relaxed.
 Often, this allows people with severe pain to sleep or forget about their pain, and this relief can last for hours at a stretch.
 For people with cancer, for example, this could be a significant relief.